wagov/wasoc-honeytraps/README.md

 ## Prerequisites

-- You must have set up [send-canary-alert-webhook](#azure-logic-app-deployment-guide) logic-apps prior to deploying the analytic rules
+- You must have completed the [Honey Traps Canary Integration](#data-collection-rule-and-logic-app-deployment-guide) prior to deploying the analytic rules.
-- You must have atleast one Canary token incident generated on the Canary platform (Ref: [Step 8](#step-8) of Azure Logic App Deployment Guide)
+- You must have atleast one Canary token incident generated on the Canary platform.
-- The analytic rule uses the following default table name in your Log Analytics Workspace: **CanaryLogs_CL**
+- The analytic rule uses the following default table name in your Log Analytics Workspace: **Canary_CL**.

 ## Step by step guide